hlaaftana/Nimbot/README.md

-# porn
+# pkpsgpsg
-Basic discord bot in Nim 0.18.0
+Basic discord bot in Nim 0.18.0.
+Stands for Pun Krk PgPSspspsğgspsğgpsğgspgğs Sick Gore Pun2 Some Gore

 This works.
 Requires [websocket](https://github.com/niv/websocket.nim)@#HEAD as of March 29 2018, and for optional probably not working compression you can get [zip](https://github.com/nim-lang/zip) and hope for the best